eiffel-community/eiffel/eiffel-vocabulary/EiffelTestCaseTriggeredEvent.md

 ### data.parameters
 __Type:__ Object[]
 __Required:__ No
-__Description:__ A list of parameters passed to the test case execution.
+__Description:__ A list of parameters to be passed to the test case execution.

 #### data.parameters.name
 __Type:__ String